Rotifer/duckdb_epl/blog_entries/04_analysis_schema.md

 ```
 ### Use of sequences

-We have used the _sequence_ object to create a monotonically increasing number which use as a primary key. while not strictly necessary, it is useful to allow us to easily identify individual matches and the ID will be generated automatically when we insert rows later.
+We have used the _sequence_ object to create a monotonically increasing number to use as a primary key. while not strictly necessary, it is useful to allow us to easily identify individual matches and the ID will be generated automatically when we insert rows later.

 ### Document our table